 VEGAS Edit puts a huge collection of professional customizable audio effects and tools at your fingertips, like EQ, compression, and reverb, which you can apply to your audio for sweetening and special effects.

 You can apply the FX to individual clips, whole tracks, or over multiple or even all tracks.
-Filmora X offers a library of sound effects, but no tools for enhancing your audio.
+VEGAS Edit also supports the latest VST3 Audio effects plugins.
+Filmora 12 offers an audio mixer panel and various basic tools and effects for enhancing audio, as well as a library of sound effects.

 Envelopes let you control audio properties like volume and stereo panning on the fly, creating keyframes so your audio changes dynamically as the timeline plays.

 VEGAS Edit offers cutting edge GPU acceleration for encoding into AVC and HEVC formats, slashing render times up to half.
-Filmora X also leverages the GPU for rendering and encoding video.
+Filmora 12 offers auto audio ducking and manual keyframing of volume.